Artemisia globularia

-Artemisia globularia, the purple wormwood, is a rare Asian and North American species of plants in the sunflower family.
+Artemisia globularia, the purple wormwood, is a rare Asian and North American species of plants in the family Asteraceae.
 It is native to Alaska, Yukon Territory, and the Chukotka Autonomous Okrug of Russia.

+Description

 Artemisia globularia is a small, clumping perennial up to 30 cm (12 inches) tall.
 It is slightly aromatic and has many small, yellow flower heads.
 It grows in arctic and alpine tundra.